 Because these companies are talking about something that is sufficiently disruptive, their primary concern is execution, and finding the places where they can run the experiment to prove out the technology and refine it, In that regard, having a new competitor at scale has a marginal impact on the likelihood of success. -William Sahlman

 He teaches entrepreneurial management at Harvard Business School.

-Everyone concerned in creating hyper loop a reality says that a technology that started as a team effort remains a team effort. however, don’t be stunned to visualize a bit scrapping behind the scenes.
-In the US, it won’t be a bread and butter for Elon building an Hyperloop.
+Everyone concerned with creating the hyperloop a reality says that a technology that started as a team effort remains a team effort. however, don’t be stunned to visualize a bit of scrapping behind the scenes.
+In the US, it won’t be the bread and butter for Elon to build a Hyperloop.
 It will require a lot.